The leading party in Ireland's national election campaign wants to spread the pain from the nation's bank collapse to investors in bank bonds.

 European stocks were indicated to open flat to slightly higher, ahead of gross domestic product data from the US which would show how solid is the recovery of the world's biggest economy.

 European shares were set to edge up on Thursday, tracking gains on Wall Street and in Asian markets after the Fed's meeting.

 European shares were set to rise on Wednesday, after US President Barack Obama stressed a need to lower corporate tax rates.

 European shares are set to rise for a third straight session on Tuesday, mirroring gains in Asia and on Wall Street.

 European shares are set to edge higher on Monday, tracking Friday's gains on Wall Street.

-European stock index futures pointed to a lower open on Wednesday, with stocks poised to halt a week-long rally, mirroring a mixed session on Wall Street.
+European stock index futures pointed to a lower open on Thursday, with stocks poised to extend the previous session's sell-off.

 European shares were set to edge up on Wednesday, tracking gains on Wall Street and in Asia, on robust earnings overnight from U.S. technology firms.

 European stocks were seen slightly rising on Tuesday, inching higher for a second day in a row, with global miner Rio Tinto in focus after posting record iron ore output.